georchestra/georchestra/doc/setup/apache.md

 # Setting up Apache

 We assume here that SSL is used for the whole SDI.
-Having a partial SSL/non-SSL setup should work, but will require several changes in your configuration.
+Having a mixed SSL/non-SSL setup should work, but will require several changes in your configuration.

 ## Modules setup